MicrosoftDocs/powerapps-docs/articles/powerapps-api-functions.md

 In this section:

 - Create a new connection to the Office 365 Outlook API.
-- Add Office 365 Outlook as a data source to your PowerApps.
+- Add Office 365 Outlook as a data source to your app.
-- See the API functions and how to use them in your PowerApps.
+- See the API functions and how to use them in your app.

 #### Create a new connection for Office 365 Outlook
-1. Open an existing PowerApps application or [create a new app][2].
+1. Open an existing app or [create a new app][2] in PowerApps.
 2. On the **File** tab, select **Connections**.
 3. If you don't have an existing connection to _Office 365 Outlook_ under **My Connections**, select **Available Connections**:
 ![powerapps connections][3]